-ACT-English 18 or higher Reading 22 or higher Math 22 or higher SAT-EB Reading and Writing 480 or higher Math 530 or higher
+ACT-English 18 or higher SAT-EB Reading and Writing Reading 22 or higher 480 or higher Math 22 or higher Math 530 or higher

 - 3) Earn an Industry-approved credential and a Work-readiness score on the Work Keys test: - a) Must total a minimum of 12 points from a series of various classes offered at Butler Tech (12 points from passing a series of nationally recognized industry credential assessments). - b) Must earn total score of 14 (class of 2020 and beyond) with at least 3 points on each section (Reading, Math, and Locating Information) of the Work Keys test.